New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-We used two independent analyses to extract a limit or potential signal on the rate of \onbb events.
-We present results from a likelihood analysis of the 100 keV wide blinded analysis region.
-This analysis has been implemented in the framework of the Bayesian Analysis Toolkit (BAT) \cite{Caldwell:2009}, but we note that we obtained compatible results from a Poisson counting analysis.
-In the BAT analysis we consider both the signal region as well as the sidebands in our likelihood function which is the product over three Poisson terms with observed events $n_i$ and expected events $\lambda_i$.
+As the discussed Poisson sensitivity is by construction only applicable for limit setting we implemented a binned likelihood analysis instead to either extract the final limit or a potential signal on the rate of \onbb events.
+This analysis is built on the Bayesian Analysis Toolkit (BAT) \cite{Caldwell:2009} and considers both the signal region as well as the sidebands of our 100 keV wide blinded region.
+The likelihood function is the product over three Poisson terms for the two sidebands and the signal ROI with observed events $n_i$ and expected events $\lambda_i$.
 The mean number of expected events $\lambda_i$ is computed considering the phenomenological background model described above and a Gaussian signal contribution in which we leave the strength of the signal and flat background component free by using uninformative flat priors.
 After defining all analysis steps we unblind and obtain the spectrum in Fig. \ref{fig:unblinding}.
 We observe no event in the signal region and a single event (cyan) in the right-hand side region.
 The corresponding marginalized posterior distribution for the number of signal events has a most probable value of zero with an upper limit of 2.4 events at 90\%~C.I., resulting in a half-life limit for \onbb decay in \Mo of $T_{1/2}^{0\nu} > 1.4 \times 10^{24}\, \mathrm{yr}\quad \mathrm{(90\%~C.I.)}.$ The posterior for the flat background is non-zero with a 1$\,\sigma$ interval of $3\substack{+7 \\ -3} \times 10^{-3}\,$\ckky and the posterior distributions for the parameters of the exponential are compatible with priors from a fit of the \nnbb spectrum in the 2650--2980\,keV interval.
 We repeat the same fit for the approximation of a Gaussian signal with a locally flat background over the 100 keV analysis region.
 The limit on \onbb decay of \Mo is unaffected.